-I write a popular education blog at http://larryferlazzo.edublogs.org/ , a weekly teacher advice column for Education Week Teacher and a weekly post for The New York Times.
-My articles on education policy regularly appear in the Washington Post and the Huffington Post.
+I write a popular education blog at https://larryferlazzo.edublogs.org/ and a weekly teacher advice column for Education Week.
+I have written about teaching English Language Learners in The New York Times and The British Council.
+My articles on education policy semi-regularly appear in the Washington Post.
 In addition, my articles have appeared in publications such as ASCD Educational Leadership, Social Policy, and Language Magazine.

 I was a community organizer for nineteen years prior to becoming a public school teacher.

-I’m married and have three children and two grandchildren.
+I’m married and have three children and four grandchildren.

 You can also read an interview with me that appeared in the Sacramento Bee.